- Gender and Relationships»

-According to the biological view it is the functions of sex and sexing.
+According to the biological view, it is the functions of sex and sexing.
 That is a result of natural biological drives just as is hunger and thirst, but with a social context.
 Offered are three parts – lust, attraction, and attachment.
 With these phases are physiological responses.

 Phase one – lust: There is arousal seen with one or more of these:

-- Increase in heart rate
+Increase in heart rate

-- Changes at the genitalia
+Changes at the genitalia

 Phase two – attraction: This stage also is accompanied by arousal and arrives with an assessment for a mate.
 Released are neurotransmitters dopamine, norepinephrine, and serotonin.
 The protein molecule Nerve Growth Factor (NGF) will have higher levels.
-That effect lends to be more of a pleasant experience with duration.
+That effect lends to being more of a pleasant experience with duration.
 It, too, is a temporary phase.

-Phase three – attachment: This is a period of bonding promoting and forming long lasting relationships.
+Phase three – attachment.
+This is a period of bonding promoting and forming long lasting relationships.
 Higher levels of oxytocin and vasopressin are released with a greater constant.
 Cognition functioning regard bonding with its value becomes greater.

 ...while finding true love was one of the most splendid things that could happen to you in life, finding a friend was equally splendid.— Félix J. Palma